PiotrPeca/GenreAI/README.md

 ---

-💡 *The project integrates a Python-based machine learning model with a Node.js + Angular web stack, allowing users to upload audio files and receive real-time genre classification results.*
+💡 *The project integrates a Python-based machine learning model with a web application, allowing users to upload audio files and receive real-time genre classification results.*